escontra/Alescontrela.github.io/_projects/gauss_gym.md

        style="max-width: 100%; height: auto;">
 </div>

-Our pipeline also supports extracting scenes from video generation models.
-This is made possible by the improved 3D consistenty of recent models as well as improved SfM pipelines.
-Users can prompt video models with text prompts describing the scenes they want to train in, then use our pipeline to extract 3D Gaussian Splats and surface geometry for sim training.
+**Beyond Real-World Capture**: Our pipeline also supports extracting scenes from generative video models like Veo.
+Users can describe desired training scenarios via text prompts (e.g., "a crystal cave with glowing formations"), generate videos, and automatically extract 3D scenes for simulation.
+This opens up entirely new possibilities for training in environments that don't exist in the real world.

 <div style="text-align: center; margin: 30px 0;">
   <img src="https://gauss-gym.escontrela.me/veo_compressed.png"